 René began his private practice with Turner Padget in 2001.
 On the civil side, René has represented clients in various matters, including product liability and warranty cases, landowners and manufacturers in Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) cases – both private and governmental, and families and charitable trusts in estate disputes.
-In addition, he has represented tort victims, alleged tort feasors, and insurers in a variety of personal injury and related insurance coverage matters.
-He has served as counsel for debtors and creditors in collection matters, importers in disputes with the U.S. Custom’s Service, and he has defended professionals in claims of professional negligence, including related governmental investigations or licensing actions.
+In addition, he has represented tort victims, alleged tort feasors, and insurers in a variety of personal injury and related insurance coverage matters including injured victims against governmental entities under both the State and Federal Tort Claims Act.
+He has served as counsel for debtors and creditors in collection matters, importers in disputes with the U.S. Custom’s Service, and he has defended professionals (physicians, dentists, nurses, therapists, accountants, and attorneys) in claims of professional negligence, including related governmental investigations or licensing actions.
 He has represented trademark and patent owners as well as alleged infringers.
+René has also both prosecuted and defended fraud against the government claims including representing whistleblowers in qui tam actions.

 On the criminal side, René has prosecuted and defended both violent and non-violent crimes.
 In private practice, he has defended accusations of fraud in many contexts, tax evasion, embezzlement, environmental crime, theft, road rage, drug possession and distribution, assault, driving under the influence and felony DUI, and immigration crime, among other cases.